JulianWDev/MetData/docs/assignments/four.md

 ```
 `The centrality of the finish and beginning is 0.027686988971731767, and the centrality of the headquarter is 0.041805298953587616`

-Overall our relativly low number indicates that the starting and end point is relativly well conected as a lower centrality number means the nodes are better connected.
+Overall our relatively low number indicates that the starting and end point is pretty well conected as a lower centrality number means the nodes are better connected.

 ### Resturant and Cafes in the area
-To calculate the resturants in the area we intially use the osmnx tags to call for resturants, bars and cafes in the areas.
+To calculate the resturants in the area we intially use the osmnx tags to call for restaurants, bars and cafes in the areas.

-Then we aim to limit the network to 10 min walking distance approximatly.
-For this we calucated an average distance of 750/800 meters to cover the distance
+Then we aim to limit the network to 10 min walking distance approximately.
+For this we calclated an average distance of 750/800 meters to cover the distance.

 ```Python
 time_in_seconds = 10*60